-- Olfactory reference syndrome: Preoccupation with emitting a foul or unpleasant body odor is a symptom of olfactory reference syndrome, not BDD (although these two disorders have many similar characteristics).
+- Olfactory reference syndrome: Preoccupation with emitting a foul or unpleasant body odor is a symptom of olfactory reference syndrome (also called "olfactory reference disorder"), not BDD (although these two disorders have many similar characteristics).

-- Eating disorder: If a normal-weight person is excessively concerned about being fat or their weight, meets other diagnostic criteria for BDD, and does not meet diagnostic criteria for an eating disorder, then BDD should be diagnosed.
+- Eating disorder: If a normal-weight person is excessively concerned about being fat or overweight, meets other diagnostic criteria for BDD, and does not meet diagnostic criteria for an eating disorder, then BDD should be diagnosed.

-- Dysmorphic concern: This is not a DSM diagnosis, but it is sometimes confused with BDD.
-It focuses on appearance concerns but also includes concerns about body odor and non-appearance related somatic concerns, which are not BDD symptoms.
+- Dysmorphic concern: This is not a DSM diagnosis.
+It is very similar to BDD, but also includes concerns about body odor and non-appearance related somatic concerns, which are not BDD symptoms.

 Perhaps the most important thing to keep in mind is that many patients with BDD do not spontaneously reveal their BDD symptoms to their clinician because they are too embarrassed and ashamed, fear being negatively judged (e.g., considered vain), feel the clinician will not understand their appearance concerns, or do not know that body image concerns are treatable with psychiatric medication and/or therapy.
 Yet, research has shown that patients want their clinician to ask them about BDD symptoms.
 It is especially important to inquire about BDD symptoms in mental health settings, substance abuse settings, and settings where cosmetic treatment is provided (e.g., surgical, dermatologic, dental).

 For more information on the clinical assessment of BDD, click here.

 For more information about assessment tools to diagnose BDD and measure/track symptoms, click here.